dsmHack/dev.dsmhack.org/content/jamstack.md

 ## Is JAMStack right for your project?

-There are several benefits to choosing a JAMStack solution vs a dynamic site like Wordpress, but there are some downsides as well.
+There are several benefits to choosing a JAMStack solution vs a dynamic site like WordPress, but there are some downsides as well.
 Here are some pros and cons to consider:

 ### Pros